Asquera/elasticsearch-workshop-book/src/queries/introduction.md

 each pair of lines define actions by using **newline delimited JSON** (NDJSON), where the first line specifies to index the document, while the second line contains the document to index.
 Therefore the `Content-Type` in the HTTP request is set to `application/x-ndjson`.
 Elasticsearch offers a REST API, therefore it's a `POST` request.

-> **🔎** To send documents from a file use curl's `--data-binary` option.
+> **🔎** To send documents from a file use **curl**'s `--data-binary` option.

 ## Search API

 Once the index is created and contains a set of indexed documents, the [Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html) is used to find documents that match a given query.
-The simplest query is a [Match All Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-all-query.html) that simply returns all documents in an index.
+The simplest query is a [Match All Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-all-query.html) that returns all documents in an index.

 The following command demonstrates how to search for documents in the `hello_world` index.